 If You Choose Circumcision

-- Make sure it is performed by an experienced professional.
+- Make sure the circumcision is performed by an experienced professional.
 In some areas, an obstetrician does it in the hospital.
 In others, pediatricians do it.
-(And some religious groups have the circumcision done later as part of a meaningful ceremony, either by a specially trained non-physician or a physician.)
+Some religious groups have the circumcision done later as part of a meaningful ceremony, either by a specially trained non-physician or a physician.

 - Ask the following questions before the procedure:

 - What are the potential risks of circumcision and how often do they occur?